vishalaadee/Segmentation-Self-Driving-Cars/README.md

 # Segmentation-Self-Driving-Cars

-Task : Task was to perform semantic segmentation on a dataset similar to cityscapes.
+Task : Task was to perform semantic segmentation on camvid data.

 Model Used : I used U-net kind of architecture to achieve the segmentation .
 The network is called Xception Unet which is computationally less expensive as compared to regular      Unet model.